-Whether a student is attending homework club, an enrichment class, or 1-to-1 tutoring or academic coaching, our future-focused, positive tutors help students feel more optimistic, stay curious, and tackle academic challenges more confidently and easily.
+Whether a student is attending homework club, small group enrichment sessions, or 1-to-1 tutoring or academic coaching, our future-focused, positive tutors help students feel more optimistic, stay curious, and tackle academic challenges more confidently and easily.

 Our tutors’ interactions with students are process – not answer – oriented.
 We start with each student’s level of understanding, and focus on building foundational knowledge and personalized learning strategies.
 We teach students how to unpack new concepts and processes, to the point of completion.
 By breaking difficult material down into small doable tasks, students learn how to think analytically and critically, and how to set and achieve goals.
 The confidence that comes from mastering new skills, and along the way reducing unnecessary stress and anxiety, motivates and equips students for lifelong success.

-Whether a student is in 1-to-1 tutoring or academic coaching, homework club, or an enrichment class, our tutors look for existing strengths and positive behaviours, and support students in building those competencies to become independent learners by:
+Whether a student is in 1-to-1 tutoring or academic coaching, homework club, or small group enrichment sessions, our tutors look for existing strengths and positive behaviours, and support students in building those competencies to become independent learners by:

 - working with each student’s individual attention span, learning style and personality to explain unfamiliar concepts in a gradual but compelling way;